ashton-martin/ashton-martin.github.io/projects/bouncing-box/README.md

 So far, we've introduced 2 Variables to our program: `positionX` and `points`.
 Each variable changes over time and/or when the box is clicked.
 Use your knowledge of Variables to introduce a new Variable `speed` into the program!

-## Step 1: Declare your Variable
+## TODO 5.1: Declare your Variable

 **CODE:** Declare a new Variable called `speed` and assign it to the value `10`.

 **HINT** This variable should be declared with your other Variables `positionX` and `points`.

-## Step 2: Replace the hard-coded value
+## TODO 5.2: Replace the hard-coded value

 **FIND:** The `update` Function.

 **CODE** Modify this code so that it uses your new `speed` Variable to change `positionX` instead of the hard-coded value `10`.

-## Step 3: Increase the value of `speed` when the box is clicked
+## TODO 5.3: Increase the value of `speed` when the box is clicked

 **FIND:** Find the `handleBoxClick` Function.